 Hecla acquired the Rock Creek project in June 2015 with the acquisition of Revett Mining Company.
 The Rock Creek project is located approximately five miles northeast of Noxon, Sanders County, Montana (about 50 miles north of the Lucky Friday mine in Idaho).

 The project as proposed will encompass approximately 480 acres and be developed in two phases: (1) the construction and development of the evaluation adit, approximately 20 acres, and (2) the development of the mine and construction of the mill facilities.
 The evaluation program will further define the technical and economic aspects of the project and result in a feasibility study.
 Presuming a positive feasibility study, and the receipt of the necessary construction permits, Hecla intends to develop Rock Creek as an underground room and pillar mine with conventional crushing and flotation processing.

 Consistent with Hecla’s core values, protection of the environment and wildlife is paramount and the Rock Creek Grizzly Bear Mitigation plan will contribute to both the protection and recovery of the species.

 Information with respect to measured, indicated and inferred resources is set forth below.

-The permitting process for Rock Creek is ongoing with the Draft Supplemental Environmental Impact Statement (SEIS) from the U.S. Forest Service expected in 2016 for public comment.
+The permitting process for Rock Creek is ongoing with the Draft Supplemental Environmental Impact Statement (SEIS) from the U.S. Forest Service currently released for public comment.
 Once completed the Final SEIS along with the upheld Biological Opinion will form the basis of a revised Record of Decision.

 The Revett acquisition also brought the Troy mine to Hecla, which was put on care-and-maintenance by Revett and will now be closed by Hecla.